Specialties

 How Therapy Helps with BDD

-We examine the harsh, critical voice that drives BDD symptoms, understanding how these internal messages developed and what they're trying to protect you from.
-This includes exploring the difference between self-observation and self-attack.
+We examine the harsh, critical voice that drives BDD symptoms, understanding how these internal messages developed and what they are trying to protect you from.

-Rather than fighting your relationship with your body, we focus on developing a kinder, more accepting way of relating to your physical self.
-This includes mindfulness practices that help you inhabit your body from the inside out rather than viewing yourself primarily from an external, critical perspective.
+Rather than fighting your relationship with your body, we focus on developing a kinder, more accepting way of relating to your physical self through mindfulness and embodied awareness.

-Rebuild a relationship with yourself based on kindness, not criticism.
+Rebuild a relationship with yourself based on kindness

 BDD often involves treating yourself in ways you would never treat someone you care about.
-We explore what it would feel like to relate to yourself with the same compassion you might offer a good friend, and practice extending that kindness to your relationship with your appearance.
+We explore what it would feel like to relate to yourself with the same compassion you might offer a good friend.

-We gently examine the beliefs that fuel BDD while simultaneously working to develop genuine self-acceptance that doesn't depend on physical perfection.
-This dual approach helps reduce symptoms while building resilience.
+We gently examine the beliefs that fuel BDD while simultaneously working to develop genuine self-acceptance that does not depend on physical perfection.

 What to Expect in BDD Therapy

-1. Initial sessions focus on understanding your unique experience.
+Initial sessions focus on understanding your unique experience

-2. Treatment emphasizes creating safety and gently challenging distorted beliefs.
+Treatment emphasizes creating safety and gently challenging distorted beliefs

 Throughout this process, we maintain careful attention to the shame that often accompanies BDD, ensuring that therapy itself becomes a space where you can practice being seen and accepted without judgment.

-• Focus on compassionate self-relating rather than appearance management.
-We don't work on changing your appearance or convincing you that your perceptions are inaccurate.
+We do not work on changing your appearance or convincing you that your perceptions are inaccurate.
 Instead, we focus on developing a fundamentally different, more compassionate relationship with yourself and your body.

-• Integration of mindfulness and embodied awareness.
 We incorporate practices that help you connect with your body from the inside out, developing awareness of how your body feels rather than focusing primarily on how it looks.
-This embodied approach creates a foundation for genuine self-acceptance.

-• Private-pay model allows treatment flexibility.
-Our fee-for-service structure enables us to tailor treatment based on what you actually need, rather than what insurance protocols require.
-This means we can spend the time necessary for your unique situation, use the most effective approaches for BDD, and adjust our methods as your relationship with yourself evolves.
+Our fee-for-service structure enables us to tailor treatment based on what you actually need, spending the time necessary for your unique situation and adjusting our methods as your relationship with yourself evolves.